nicc777/react-nest-keycloak-poc/README.md

 # Request Authorization Design (NestJS)

-The implementation follows the [passport-jwt] pattern to validate Access Tokens against known public certificates issued by the IDP (Keycloak), as illustrated by the diagram below:
+The implementation follows the [passport-jwt](http://www.passportjs.org/packages/passport-jwt/) pattern to validate Access Tokens against known public certificates issued by the IDP (Keycloak), as illustrated by the diagram below:

 ![NestJS Authorization Implementation](poc-NestJS-Authz-Pattern.png)

+**NOTE**: The `audience` and `issuer` is currently commented out as they will not validate the JWT correctly if supplied.

 # References